 - CPU timeline: Shows real-time CPU usage of your app—as a percentage of total available CPU time—and the total number of threads your app is using.
 The timeline also shows the CPU usage of other processes (such as system processes or other apps), so you can compare it to your app’s usage.
 You can inspect historical CPU usage data by moving your mouse along the horizontal axis of the timeline.

-- Thread activity timeline: Lists each thread that belongs to your
+Thread activity timeline: Lists each thread that belongs to your app

-process and indicates their activity along a timeline using the colors
+process and indicates its activity along a timeline using the colors listed

-listed below.
-After you record a trace, you can select a thread from this
+below.
+After you record a trace, you can select a thread from this timeline

 - Green: The thread is active or is ready to use the CPU.
 That is, it's in a running or runnable state.

-- Yellow: The thread is active, but it’s waiting on an I/O operation, such as disk or network I/O, before it can complete its work.
+- Yellow: The thread is active, but it’s waiting on an I/O operation (for example, disk or network I/O) before it can complete its work.

 - Gray: The thread is sleeping and is not consuming any CPU time.
 This sometimes occurs when the thread requires access to a resource that is not yet available.
 Either the thread goes into voluntary sleep, or the kernel puts the thread to sleep until the required resource becomes available.